 Undergrowth of fingers

-Underdeveloped fingers or thumbs are associated with many congenital hand deformities.
-Surgical treatment is not always required to correct these deformities.
+Underdeveloped fingers or thumbs are linked to many congenital hand deformities.
+Surgical treatment is not always needed to correct these deformities.
 Underdeveloped fingers may include:

 Overgrowth of fingers

 Overgrowth of fingers is also known as macrodactyly, which causes an abnormally large finger.
 In this situation, the hand and the forearm may also be involved.
-In this rare condition, all parts of the finger (or thumb) are affected; however, in most cases, only one finger is involved (usually the index finger).
-Surgical treatment of this condition is complex and the outcomes may be less than desirable.
-Sometimes, amputation of the enlarged finger is recommended.
+In this rare condition, all parts of the finger (or thumb) are affected.
+But in most cases, only one finger is involved.
+It's usually the index finger.
+Surgery for this condition is complex.
+The outcomes may be less than desirable.
+Sometimes amputation of the enlarged finger is recommended.

 Congenital constriction band syndrome

 This occurs when a tissue band forms around a finger or arm, causing problems that can affect blood flow and normal growth.
-Ring constrictions are congenital (present at birth).
-This condition may be associated with other birth defects, such as clubfoot, cleft lip, or cleft palate.
+Ring constrictions are present at birth.
+This condition may be linked to other birth defects such as clubfoot, cleft lip, or cleft palate.
 The cause of the ring constrictions is unknown.
 Some theories suggest that amniotic banding may lead to ring constrictions around a finger or limb.
 In a few cases, the finger may need to be amputated.

 Other generalized problems with the skeletal system